kulppi/iic2173_actores/README.md

 This is a template app showing the use of [Neo4j][] from Node.js.
 It uses the [node-neo4j][] library, available on npm as `neo4j`.

-The app is a simple social network manager: it lets you add and remove users and "follows" relationships between them.
+The app is a simple social network manager: it lets you add and remove actors and "follows" relationships between them.

 This app supports deploying to Heroku, and a demo is in fact running live at